roguione/Corrupted-Checkers/README.md

 ## Rules/Instructions

 - Deciding who goes first can vary from version to version.
 Unlike Chess, white doesn't have to go first -- it can be whoever you want.
 In our version of Checkers, you'll always go first when playing against the computer.
-    - However, Black will typically go first in other versions of Checkers.

 ### Simply beat the other opponent by capturing all their pieces.